From Barcelona to Girona: 10 Great Things to Do in Girona, Spain

 Is one day enough in Girona?

-If you’re short on time, then one day is enough to explore the highlights of Girona: Girona Cathedral, the Eiffel Bridge, and the city wall.
-However, we recommend staying at least two days to explore the city at a leisurely pace without feeling rushed.
+If you’re short on time, one day is sufficient to see Girona’s highlights like the Girona Cathedral, the Eiffel Bridge, and the city wall.
+However, for a more relaxed experience, we recommend staying at least two days.
+This allows you to explore the city more thoroughly and enjoy its attractions without feeling rushed.

 Is there a train from Barcelona to Girona?

-Yes.
-A high-speed train from Barcelona to Girona will take you there in 40 minutes.
-Click here to check the times and book tickets from the Barcelona-Sants station.
+Yes, a high-speed train from Barcelona to Girona will get you there in just 40 minutes.
+You can check the schedule and book tickets from Barcelona-Sants station online.
+Make sure to confirm the timing before your trip to plan accordingly.

 Kathy Ava